disarm-platform/fn-covariate-extractor/SPECS.md

 - `points` {GeoJSON Points FeatureCollection} Points at which to extract covariate values
 - `layer_names` {Array of string} array: list of layer names to include (from list below)
+- `resolution` {integer} Optional resolution in km2 (>=1) to resample all covariates to before making extraction.
+Resmapling performed using bilinear interpolation.
+Defaults to 1.

 ## Constraints